Epitech-2nd-Year-Projects/my_torch/README.md

     pip install -e ".[dev]"
     ```

+## Pre-trained model

+A pre-trained neural network is provided at the root of the repository:
+-   **`my_torch_network.nn`**: Our best-performing CNN model, ready for evaluation.

 ## Usage: `my_torch_analyzer`

 The `my_torch_analyzer` command is the main entry point for the project.
 It supports two modes: `--train` and `--predict`.